merwaaan/megado/notes.md

 Bugs

-- Columns: the sega boot animation only appears in Release builds (Visual Studio specific)
+- Columns: the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug)

 Games that seem to wait for the Z80: